leaninnovationlabs/dmcp/frontend/users/README.md

 This directory contains user-related UI components for the DMCP application.

+## Default Admin Account

+When DMCP is first installed, a default admin account is automatically created:

+- **Username**: `admin`
+- **Password**: `dochangethispassword`

+⚠️ **Security Warning**: Change this default password immediately after your first login!

+### Initial Login Process

+1. Navigate to the DMCP web interface: http://localhost:8000/dmcp/ui
+2. Use the default credentials:
+   - Username: `admin`
+   - Password: `dochangethispassword`
+3. Once logged in, immediately change the password using the Change Password feature

 ## Files

 - `change-password.html` - Password change form with modern UI